Iván Szelényi: Works

 At the beginning of his scientific work, his research focused on urban communities.
 He wrote numerous publications on that issue, mostly in Hungarian.
 His critical stance on partyline issues was published in his book The Intellectuals on the Road to Class Power, which was published in English in 1979.
 It was also translated into German, French, Spanish and Japanese.

 After he was forced to leave Hungary, his research profile changed.
-He studied the inequality in urban communities and about the structural problems of the capitalistic and socialistic society.
+He studied the inequality in urban communities and the structural problems of the capitalistic and socialistic society.
 His most important publications of these are Urban Inequalities under State Socialism (1983), Socialist Entrepreneurs.
 Embourgeoisement in Rural Hungary (1988), Social Conflicts of Post-communist Transitions (1992) and Making Capitalism without Capitalists (1998).

 Some of his works were collected and published in 1990 and 2009.